Topic Modeling with LDA in Python

 Reliability: 0/1

-Needs workThe workflow is fragile because it applies LDA to TF-IDF and produces highly degenerate topics dominated by stopwords and rare tokens.
-This reduces confidence in the robustness of the analysis.
+Needs workThe workflow is fragile because it uses TF-IDF directly for LDA and produces degenerate, low-interpretability topics dominated by stop words and rare tokens.

 Try MLJAR Studio